 Selling products on online platforms has become increasingly popular, especially on Amazon.com and Ebay.
 It seems there are endless opportunities when you decide to go into online sales.

 The Internet has made it easy to find and purchase items from almost anywhere in the world.
 However, many people are discovering that getting a foreign-bought item successfully delivered to the United States is much more complicated.
-The NBSO also get a lot of questions of entrepreneurs looking for opportunities to sell their products through online platforms in de US.
+The NBSO also get a lot of questions from entrepreneurs looking for opportunities to sell their products through online platforms in de US.
 Let’s have a look at the most frequent questions.

 When goods move from any foreign country to the United States, they are being IMPORTED.
 There are specific rules and regulations that govern the act of importing – and they can be extremely complex and confusing – and costly.
 In other words, “Buyer, Beware.”
 When you buy goods from foreign sources, you become the importer.
 And it is the importer – in this case, YOU- who is responsible for assuring that the goods comply with a variety of both state and federal government import regulations.
 Importing goods that are unsafe, that fail to meet health code requirements, or that violate quota restrictions could end up costing you quite a bit of money in fines and penalties.
 At the very least, such goods would be detained, and possibly destroyed, by CBP.